 An informal family meeting can be a great way to start the process.
 If this is how you choose to proceed, make it clear what the purpose is of getting the family together.
-Ideally you would have an agenda that you send around beforehand so everyone has time to process the issues that are going to be discussed and anything they want covered.
+Ideally, you would have an agenda that you send around beforehand so everyone has time to process the issues that are going to be discussed and anything they want to be covered.

 Everyone should also try and be realistic about what the family meeting might achieve as well.
 It could be the meeting is ended with no resolutions, more family meetings may be required and if things became too volatile during the meeting or everything just goes round and round in circles, a more formal meeting with professional advisors involved, may be appropriate.

 It also helps to establish ground rules, such as: